Hu-Fi/Mr.Market/README.md

-b**This is highly alpha code.
+**This is highly alpha code.
 Do not use it or you will lose all your money.
 We'd like to thank Little creatures for being the first company to test Mr. Market and for helping with QA.**

 ![Playwright Tests](https://github.com/Hu-Fi/Mr.Market/actions/workflows/playwright.yml/badge.svg)
 ![Unit Tests](https://github.com/Hu-Fi/Mr.Market/actions/workflows/vitest.yml/badge.svg)